menandmice/micetro_docs/guides/admin-manual/admin_system_settings.rst

   * Rules to determine when an IP address is considered as being in use

-Authentication
-^^^^^^^^^^^^^^^
-Configure authentication methods, including single sign-on, LDAP integration, and external login providers.

-When **single sign-on** is activated, users do not have to authenticate when logging in through the Management Console or the Command Line Interface.
-For more information about Single sign-on, see :ref:`external-auth`.

 Save comments
 ^^^^^^^^^^^^^^^
 By default, users can save changes in the system without writing a comment.
 Here you have the option to set the comment requirements for Micetro tasks, including options to turn off the save comment dialog box, make it optional, or require it.